Can you use a virtual mailbox to get state residency?

 6. Record how many days you spend in your new state versus your previous one.

-After you’ve completed these steps to gain your state residency, a virtual mailbox can support your physical address (permanent address).
+After you’ve completed these steps to gain your state residency, a virtual mailbox can support your physical address (stable address).
 For more information, check out this article to find answers to frequently asked questions regarding changing your residency to another state.

 What is a domicile state?
 You might be saying to yourself “I keep seeing the term domicile with state residency.”
 Let’s talk about what that is.